barature1992985/123/README.md

-The LaSalle, introduced by Cadillac in 1927, was a mid-priced luxury car designed to bridge the gap between Cadillac and its more affordable companion brand, Buick.
+The Packard Motor Car Company, founded in 1899, was a leading American luxury car manufacturer, known for its elegant designs and innovative engineering solutions.